Will-McBurney/cs4730-sp24-uva.github.io/syllabus.md

 ### Attendance
 {: .no_toc }

-* In-person attendance is required for this class, especially on lab activity days.
+* In-person attendance is expected and generally required for this class, especially on lab activity days.
-* Attendance will be taken on all lab activity days.
+* Attendance will be taken on all lab activity and random encounter days.
 There will be (on average) one lab day per week.
-* If you are going to miss a test, you must inform me more than 24 hours in advance to discuss your reason and options for making up the test (if possible).
-In case of illness or emergency, please inform me when you are able to do so within reason.

 ### Late Policy
 {: .no_toc }

-TBD
+* In general, late work is not accepted.
+If there is a late period for an assessment, this will be noted on the assessment itself and there will be a corresponding late window in Gradescope.
+* Exceptions to this rule must be approved by the instructor at least 24 hours in advance.

 ### This Syllabus
 {: .no_toc }